 This division and concentration of related activities into integrated units is categorized on the following basis:

 Departmentalization by Product.
 In this case, the units are formed according to the type of product and it is more useful in multi-line corporations where product expansion and diversification, and manufacturing and marketing characteristics of the product are of primary concern.
 The general policies are decided upon by the top management within the philosophical guidelines of the organization.

 Departmentalization by Customers.
 This type of departmentalization is used by those organizations that deal differently with different types of customers.
 Thus, the customers are the key to the way the activities are grouped.
 Many banks have priority services for customers who deposit a given amount of money with the bank for a given period of time.
 Similarly, business customers get better attention in the banks than other individuals.

 Departmentalization by Area.
-If an organization serves different geographical areas, the division may be based upon geographical basis.
-Such divisions are specially useful for large scale enterprises that are geographically spread out such as banking, insurance, chain department stores or a product that is nationally distributed.
+If an organization serves different geographical areas, the division may be based upon a geographical basis.
+Such divisions are especially useful for large-scale enterprises that are geographically spread out such as banking, insurance, chain department stores, or a product that is nationally distributed.

 Departmentalization by Time.
-Hospitals and other public utility companies such as telephone company that work around the clock are generally departmentalized on the basis of time shifts.
-For example, the telephone company may have a day shift, on evening shift and a night shift, and for each shift a different department may exist, even though they are all alike in terms of objectives.
+Hospitals and other public utility companies such as telephone companies that work around the clock are generally departmentalized on the basis of time shifts.
+For example, the telephone company may have a day shift, an evening shift, and a night shift, and for each shift, a different department may exist, even though they are all alike in terms of objectives.